Ajaxy/tinyspec/README.md

 # tinyspec
 Use simple and clear definitions of models and endpoints to generate full Swagger API specification.
-With token authentication support.
+With authentication methods support.

 ## Instalation
 `npm i -g tinyspec`